Dhyan011/FieldGuardAI/README.md

 npm run android
 ```

-### 3. Generate Release APK (Standalone)
+### 3. Generate Production Release APK
-To build a highly optimized, standalone APK that can be installed on any Android device without a development server:
+To build a highly optimized, standalone APK that can be deployed to supervisor tablets directly:

 ```bash
 cd android